wilddeer/blog/posts/en/2014-05-18 – Kindle Paperwhite browser/index.md

 {% include pic.htm src='form.png' p=true a='screenshot showing input types test result' %}

-There's no validation, and, therefore, no support for `required` and `pattern` attributes.
+There’s no validation, and, therefore, no support for `required` and `pattern` attributes.

 ## Conclusion {#conclusion}

 Evolutionary descendant of [the previous generation](/en/Kindle_Keyboard_browser/).
-There's a big chance your mobile-optimized site will work just fine on new Kindle without any additional tweaks.
+There’s a big chance your mobile-optimized site will work just fine on new Kindle without any additional tweaks.

 Non-mobile sites also work quite adequately.